GROWING IN FAITH THROUGH THE SACRAMENTS

 Congratulations on your engagement!

-We're overjoyed to celebrate with you with on your big day, but even more excited to
+We're overjoyed to celebrate with you with on your big day, but even more excited to help you prepare for the rest of the journey beyond your wedding day.

 To start the process, please call the Parish Office for details.